cywang90/modXTFinishers/release/README.txt

 	1. On dismemberments.
 	2. On Rend attacks.
 	3. On critical hits.
+	4. On fatal hits.
-	4. On regular fast/strong attacks.
+	5. On regular fast/strong attacks.

 Configuration options provided by this module include: